 Signal Name Pin # Baseboard Direction Signal Description connector.
-This signal requires a 100 k $\Omega$ pull down resistor to GND on the baseboard between the BMC and the RBT isolator to prevent the signal from floating when no card is installed.
-If the baseboard does not support NC-SI over RBT, then this pin shall be terminated to GND through a 100 k $\Omega$ pull down.
+This signal requires a 100 k Ω pull down resistor to GND on the baseboard between the BMC and the RBT isolator to prevent the signal from floating when no card is installed.
+If the baseboard does not support NC-SI over RBT, then this pin shall be terminated to GND through a 100 k Ω pull down.
 For OCP NIC 3.0 cards, this pin shall be connected between the card gold fingers and the RBT_RXD[0:1] pins on endpoint silicon.
 This pin shall be left as a no connect if NC-SI over RBT is not supported.
 RBT_TX_EN OCP_A7 Output Transmit enable.
 For baseboards, this pin shall be connected between the baseboard NC-SI over RBT PHY and the connector.
-This signal requires a 100 k $\Omega$ pull down resistor to ground on the baseboard between the RBT isolator and the OCP connector to prevent the card-side signals from floating when the RBT signals are isolated.
-If the baseboard does not support NC-SI over RBT, then this pin shall be terminated to ground through a 100 k $\Omega$ pull down.
+This signal requires a 100 k Ω pull down resistor to ground on the baseboard between the RBT isolator and the OCP connector to prevent the card-side signals from floating when the RBT signals are isolated.
+If the baseboard does not support NC-SI over RBT, then this pin shall be terminated to ground through a 100 k Ω pull down.
 For OCP NIC 3.0 cards, this pin shall be connected between the card gold finger and the endpoint silicon.
 This pin shall be left as a no connect if NC-SI over RBT is not supported.
 RBT_TXD0 OCP_A9 Output Transmit data.
 Data signals from the BMC to the RBT_TXD1 OCP_A8 network controller.
 For baseboards, this pin shall be connected between the baseboard NC-SI over RBT PHY and the connector.
-This signal requires a 100 kΩ pull down resistor to GND on the baseboard between the RBT isolator and the OCP connector to prevent the cardside signals from floating when the RBT signals are isolated.
-If the baseboard does not support NC-SI over RBT, then this pin chall be terminated to CND through a context of the co then this pin shall be terminated to GND through a 100 k $\Omega$ pull down.
+This signal requires a $100~\mathrm{k}\Omega$ pull down resistor to GND on the baseboard between the RBT isolator and the OCP connector to prevent the card-side signals from floating when the RBT signals are isolated.
+If the baseboard does not support NC-SI over RBT, then this pin shall be terminated to GND through a 100 kΩ pull down.